Product Pipeline

 2. Travelan (IMM-124E)

-The double-blind randomized placebo controlled phase II clinical study will evaluate the safety and protective efficacy of a single daily dose of Travelan® in a controlled human infection model involving challenge with Enterotoxigenic E.coli (ETEC).
-Up to 60 volunteers will be recruited for the study who will be randomized to receive either 1200mg of Travelan or placebo daily.
-Immuron was awarded an IND from the U.S. Food and Drug administration (FDA) in December 2022, for the study which is due to commence in 2023.
+The double-blind randomized placebo controlled phase 2 clinical study will evaluate the safety and protective efficacy of Travelan® in a controlled human infection model involving challenge with Enterotoxigenic E.coli (ETEC).
+The primary efficacy outcome is prevention and/or reduction of moderate to severe diarrhea.
+60 volunteers were randomized to receive either 1200mg of Travelan or placebo daily.
+Immuron received clearance for the Investigational New Drug (IND) application from the U.S. Food and Drug administration (FDA) in December 2022, for the study which commenced in July 2023 ClinicalTrials.gov Identifier: NCT05933525.

-Infectious diarrhoea is the most common reported illnesses by travellers visiting developing countries and the leading cause of traveller’s diarrhoea (TD) is enterotoxigenic Escherichia coli (ETEC).
+Infectious diarrhoea is the most common illness reported by travellers’ visiting developing countries and the leading cause of Travellers’ Diarrhoea (TD) is enterotoxigenic Escherichia coli (ETEC).
 Travelan contains ETEC-specific antibodies that can protect against the clinical symptoms of TD.
-The once daily dosing of Travelan will contribute to the FDA approval process to allow the product to marketed in the USA as a drug to reduce the risk of contracting TD.
+Immuron is pursuing an FDA clinical pathway with Travelan to allow the product to marketed in the USA as a drug to reduce the risk of contracting TD.

 ii.
 Field Trial for Travellers’ Diarrhoea

-The clinical study is a randomized, double-blind, placebo controlled multicenter clinical trial designed to evaluate the effectiveness of IMM-124E (Travelan®) passive immunoprophylaxis versus a placebo, for prophylaxis during deployment or travel to a high-TD risk region.
+The clinical study is a randomized, double-blind, placebo controlled multicenter clinical trial designed to evaluate the effectiveness of IMM-124E (Travelan) passive immunoprophylaxis versus a placebo, for prophylaxis during deployment or travel to a high-TD risk region.
 The study is currently recruiting ClinicalTrials.gov Identifier: NCT04605783.
-All study participants (868 in total) will be randomized to Travelan® or placebo (434 per arm).
+All study participants (866 in total) will be randomized to Travelan or placebo (433 per arm).
+In April 2024 approx. 64% recruitment for this study was completed.

 4. NMRC research collaboration: new therapeutic targeting Campylobacter and ETEC infections

-The U.S Naval Medical Research Center (NMRC) has executed a research agreement with Immuron to develop and clinically evaluate a new therapeutic targeting Campylobacter and Enterotoxigenic Escherichia coli (ETEC) infections.
-The NMRC received written guidance from the U.S. Food and Drug administration (FDA) in relation to the clinical development pathway of the new drug which the company is developing to treat moderate to severe campylobacteriosis and ETEC infections.
-In May 2023, the FDA approved the IND application to test the safety and protective efficacy in a first-in man study.
-Two human infection model clinical studies involving challenge with ETEC and Campylobacter are planned, the first study is due to commence in 2023.
+The U.S Naval Medical Research Command (NMRC) has executed a research agreement with Immuron to develop and clinically evaluate a new therapeutic targeting Campylobacter and Enterotoxigenic Escherichia coli (ETEC) infections.
+The NMRC received written guidance from the U.S. Food and Drug administration (FDA) in May 2023, the NMRC received clearance for the IND application from the FDA to test the safety and protective efficacy in a first-in man study.

 5. Development of Shigella specific therapeutic